June 1, 2012

 Going for Bronze?
 The London Olympics’ Lackluster Architectural Legacy

-When London was named host city for the 2012 Olympics, experts thought it was the urban planning that won the day.
-What happened to that grand vision?
+When London was named host city for the 2012 Olympics seven years ago, experts thought it was the urban planning behind the bid that ultimately won the day.
+Now, on the eve of the event itself, with several lackluster venues in place, many are wondering: What happened to that grand vision?

 On July 6, 2005, a huge and clearly excited crowd of young people wearing a profusion of baseball caps and leisure wear squeezed into London’s Trafalgar Square.
 An enormous screen relayed live television news from Singapore, as the International Olympic Committee announced the host city for the 2012 Olympic Games.
 The winner—54 votes to 50—was … London.
 The crowd erupted in what, to any true Londoner, seemed like a rehearsed display of “Oh my God!”s, high fives, “Yo!”s, and other populist Americanisms that were adopted during Tony Blair’s crazy-for-Bush New Labour government.
 Was this a political rally, or an outburst of genuine popular sentiment?
 It was hard to tell.